natural-transformation/sbtix/README.md

     }
 ```

 * generate your repo.nix files with one of the commands listed above. `sbtix-gen-all2` is recommended.
- * (optional) rerun `sbtix genComposition` after changing dependencies to regenerate `default.nix` so it stays in sync with the template.
+* rerun `sbtix genComposition` after changing dependencies to regenerate `default.nix` so it stays in sync with both the template and the sbtix revision you are using.
  * check the generated nix files into your source control.
  * finally, run `nix-build` to build!
  * any additional missing dependencies that `nix-build` encounters should be fetched with `nix-prefetch-url` and added to `manual-repo.nix`.